The Style Editor enables you to:

-You can switch this off in the Style Editor settings.
+You can switch autocomplete off in the Style Editor settings.

 You can create a new style sheet by clicking the New button in the toolbar.
-Then you can just start entering CSS into the new editor and watch as the new styles apply in real time just like changes to the other sheets.
+Then you can just start entering CSS into the new editor and watch as the new styles are applied in real time just like changes to the other sheets.

 You can load a style sheet from disk and apply it to the page by clicking the Import button.

 Web developers often create CSS files using a preprocessor like Sass, Less, or Stylus.
 These tools generate CSS files from a richer and more expressive syntax.
 If you do this, being able to see and edit the generated CSS is not so useful, because the code you maintain is the preprocessor syntax, not the generated CSS.
 So you'd need to edit the generated CSS, then manually work out how to reapply that to the original source.